hshadman/2d_conformational_landscape_map/README.md

-# Introducing _PyConforMap_: Draw pretty maps of your polymer or disordered protein conformational ensembles!
+# _PyConforMap_: Draw pretty maps of your polymer or disordered protein conformational ensembles!

 ## PLEASE READ FIRST